 “Indian spices and flavors that are blended with cooking styles from the West” is how DesiPDX describes their fare.
 Others – ourselves included – describe it in far more enthusiastic terms.
 Big flavors here.
 This cart is unique in that all of their dishes are gluten free, and vegan and paleo options are available.
 Give the sampler platter a try for a taste of this curry-forward cart’s best fare.
 Care for a beer with your meal?
 Prost, the pod’s namesake food cart, is on-hand to fulfil your wildest barely-pop desires.

 1533 NE Alberta St (15th and Alberta pod)

-Delicious hand-made pasta – some say that city’s best – served out of an Airstream by incredibly friendly staff.
+Delicious hand-made pasta – some say that city’s best – served by incredibly friendly staff.
 Their offerings change daily, but if you happen to see beef short-rib pappardelle or tagliatelle carbonara on the menu, we recommend you give them a try.
 In the mood for a glass of wine with your meal?
 Bring your food across the street to Devil’s Den wine bar (they’re all for it) to pair your pasta with one of their over 400 wines that are offered by the glass.

 4233 N Mississippi Avenue (Prost Marketplace Pod)